MarcosPCB/TypeCon/README.md

 **Important:** To work with TypeCON, you must at least import the `types.ts` file in your project.
 This is the minimum requirement to get access to the basic types and functionalities.

 All the classes, methods, and functions in the TypeCON sets are fully documented with JSDoc comments to help you understand their purpose and usage.

 ---

-## Getting Started

-The easiest way to get started with TypeCON is to use the `yarn` package manager.
-First, you'll need to create a new project and initialize it with `yarn init`.
-Then, you can install the TypeCON package using `yarn add typecon`.

-After installation, you can use the `tcc` command to generate the base files for your project.
-To do this, run `yarn tcc setup` in your project directory.
-This will create the necessary files and directories to get you started.

-Alternatively, if you're using NPM, you can install TypeCON using `npm install typecon`.
-After installation, you can use the same `tcc` command to set up your project.

-Once you've installed TypeCON and set up your project, you can start using it to write CON code in a more modern, object-oriented syntax.
-The `include` folder will contain the necessary type definitions and classes to get you started.
-Just import the `types.ts` file and start writing your code!

----